Don’t have your postcode? No problem, click here.

 Improve the security of your home

-One of the best ways you can lower the cost of home insurance is by improving the security of your house.
-Having a burglar alarm is a must but you can also take additional security steps such as installing motion-sensor lights and CCTV.
-Any security measures you have like this will certainly help to lower the cost of your insurance.
-You should also consider physical security as well such as window locks, clip-in window shutters and approved door locks.
+One of the best ways to lower the cost of home insurance is by improving the security of your house.
+Having a burglar alarm is a must, but you can also take additional security steps such as installing motion-sensor lights and CCTV.
+Any security measures you have like this will help to lower the cost of your insurance.
+You should also consider physical security, such as window locks, clip-in window shutters, and approved door locks.

 Use a smoke alarm

-Not only is a smoke alarm incredibly important for the safety of you and your family but it will greatly reduce the chance of your house being significantly damaged by fire and therefore help to lower the cost of your home insurance.
+Not only is a smoke alarm incredibly important for the safety of you and your family, but it will greatly reduce the chance of your house being significantly damaged by fire, thus helping to lower the cost of your home insurance.

 Get quotes online

-A very good way to avoid overspending on a policy you could’ve gotten cheaper elsewhere is to get quotes from a lot of different insurance providers.
+A good way to avoid overspending on a policy you could have gotten cheaper elsewhere is to get quotes from many different insurance providers.
 This is easier than ever to do now and is certainly a step you should take when looking for home insurance.

 Increase voluntary excess